 Of course, I KNEW about other weddings… but they did not seem like real weddings.
 They did not seem like something I would do.
 Not because I had a problem with it (though certain family members certainly did!), but because, among people I knew, it just was not done that way.
 The biggest deviance from tradition was whether or not to have a flower girl and ring bearer.

 Then this crazy thing happened.
 Okay, a lot of crazy things.
 I ended up meeting and falling for someone not from my hometown (gasp!).
 I ended up having my own life and developing as a person who loves her friends and family, but really is close with only a few people.
-I ended up falling for an introvert (hey, I am one too!).
+I ended up falling for an introvert (hey, I am one too).
 And I remembered weddings of second and third cousins with hundreds of people.
 And I heard about brides who did not even know who did and did not make it to the wedding, couples who did not get to eat, and receiving lines that took hours to go through.

+No thank you.
 That was not me, not him, not us.
 One day though this is, I did not want it to fly by in a blur.
 I wanted to be able to enjoy it, and enjoy time with a few people, and most, my groom.
 I wanted to actually remember the details of this one day that took so long to plan.
 I wanted to talk to people who came, and remember as many moments as possible.

 So, we knew we would have an intimate wedding.